 Breakline is useful on both plans and details.

 Northing / Easting Points

-The Callouts library contains three options for Northing/Easting Points.
+The Callouts library contains several options for Northing/Easting Points.

 These options will place the distance in either Northing-Easting, or just Northing or Easting, from the insertion point 0,0 of the drawing to the location selected.
 The 0,0 insertion point of the CAD file should be a known survey point or benchmark that can be measured from in the field.

-For more information, see our Northing/Easting Points documentation page.
+For more information, see our Northing/Easting Points documentation.

 The Match Line feature allows you to place a Match Line callout within a drawing.
 A Match Line indicates where a larger site is broken into smaller visible areas so that each area can be defined on a sheet.

 Click where you want the first "circle" to define the Match Line, then click the second location.
 A line will be drawn between the two, and you can decide the “viewing” direction (a filled-in portion of half of the circle).
 You would then type the title of the Match Line.

 Typically, the filled portion of the Match Line callout indicates the side of the Match Line that is defined in the current drawing.